Six thoughts on the six keys to good occlusion

 1. What you have learned is not really important until you apply it.

-If the straight-wire appliance hadn’t been developed, the six keys would have been just a collection of abstract observations.
+If the straight-wire appliance hasn’t been developed, the six keys would have been just a collection of abstract observations.

 2. Be thankful for what you have.

-Nevertheless, I think that the advantages of the straight-wire appliance outweighs the negative consequences.
-And we have to be thankful for the fundamental virtues embodied into the appliance we use on a regular basis.
+Nevertheless, I think that the advantages of the straight-wire appliance outweigh the negative consequences.
+And we have to be thankful for the fundamental virtues embodied into the appliance which we use on a regular basis.

 Unknown-1.jpeg